wrogers3/simplejims/README.md

 > Smart Agriculture will bring humanity to new heights.

-this is where all code (API and Microcontroller) all belong in

 ## API (front and backend)

 The simplejims API contains the backend and frontend UI for clients to interface and program their own simplejims product.